The Case of the Missing Princess

 By Patrick Ross

-This story has been selected to appear in an upcoming print issue of The Guilded Pen, an anthology of fiction, creative nonfiction and poetry.
+This story appeared in the 2022 print issue of The Guilded Pen, an anthology of fiction, creative nonfiction and poetry.

 Grief disguises itself in Mrs. Fairchild’s redesigned face, hiding behind skin presumably stretched tight by one of Southern California’s finest plastic surgeons.
 Her taut mouth appears incapable of smiling, not that she’s trying right now.
 Eyes water yet maintain a fixed, catlike stare.
 Despite her reconstruction, the pain she feels is palpable.
 Real.
 I want her to hire me to find her missing daughter so I can help ease that pain.
 I also really need the work.
 She’d be my first client in months, and if I solved the case other clients might follow.
 I glance at my landlord’s past due notice, gathering dust on my desk in its unopened envelope.